openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Sahara (Data Processing) UI User Guide
 ======================================

-This guide assumes that you already have the Sahara service and Horizon dashboard up and running.
-Don't forget to make sure that Sahara is registered in Keystone.
-If you require assistance with that, please see the `installation guide <../installation.guide.html>`_.
+This guide assumes that you already have the sahara service and Horizon dashboard up and running.
+Don't forget to make sure that sahara is registered in Keystone.
+If you require assistance with that, please see the `installation guide <../userdoc/installation.guide.html>`_.

 The sections below give a panel by panel overview of setting up clusters and running jobs.
 For a description of using the guided cluster and job tools, look at `Launching a cluster via the Cluster Creation Guide`_ and `Running a job via the Job Execution Guide`_.

-Launching a cluster via the Sahara UI
+Launching a cluster via the sahara UI
 -------------------------------------
 Registering an Image
 --------------------

-1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Image Registry" panel
+1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Clusters" panel and finally the "Image Registry" tab.

 2) From that page, click on the "Register Image" button at the top right

-3) Choose the image that you'd like to register with Sahara
+3) Choose the image that you'd like to register with sahara

 4) Enter the username of the cloud-init user on the image